Host Site: Welia Health

-Aimee Burk, PharmD, is a Clinical Pharmacist at FirstLight Health System and divides her practice between community, ambulatory and acute care.
+Aimee Burk, PharmD, is a Clinical Pharmacist at Welia Health and divides her practice between community, ambulatory and acute care.
 Dr. Burk graduated from the University of Minnesota and completed a University of Minnesota Ambulatory Care residency at Welia Health in 2015.
 She then worked at Cuyuna Regional Medical Center in Crosby, MN where she gained experience with chemotherapy, emergency medicine and inpatient care.
 Dr. Burk is Welia Health’s ambulatory care preceptor for APPE interns and precepts residents in the ambulatory care setting at the Mora clinic.
 She serves on the Baby Friendly Initiative Committee to improve patient care for mothers and babies.

-Chelsea Benson, PharmD is a Clinical Pharmacist at FirstLight Health System and divides her practice between community, ambulatory and acute care.
+Chelsea Benson, PharmD is a Clinical Pharmacist at Welia Health and divides her practice between community, ambulatory and acute care.
 Dr. Benson graduated from the University of Minnesota in 2015.
-She then completed a University of Minnesota Ambulatory Care residency at FirstLight Health System in 2016, where she gained experience in Medication Therapy Management (MTM), inpatient pharmacy, chronic care management and palliative care.
+She then completed a University of Minnesota Ambulatory Care residency at Welia Health in 2016, where she gained experience in Medication Therapy Management (MTM), inpatient pharmacy, chronic care management and palliative care.
 Dr. Benson will be precepting in the ambulatory care setting.
 Her special pharmacy interests include MTM, transitions of care, and critical care.
-Dr. Benson enjoys using the knowledge she gained through residency to precept students and residents at FirstLight.
+Dr. Benson enjoys using the knowledge she gained through residency to precept students and residents at Welia Health.
 She is a member of the American Society of Health-System Pharmacists (ASHP) and the Minnesota Society of Health-System Pharmacists (MSHP).

-Joseph Dvorak, PharmD, is Manager of FirstLight Health Systems community pharmacy.
-Dr. J. Dvorak, graduate of the University of Minnesota College of Pharmacy brings a wide range of community management experience to the residency such as , both small and large chain pharmacy practice, a firsthand knowledge of opening a new independent community pharmacy and in operating a 340 B program.
+Joseph Dvorak, PharmD, is Manager of Welia Health community pharmacy.
+Dr. J. Dvorak, graduate of the University of Minnesota College of Pharmacy brings a wide range of community management experience to the residency.
+He has worked in both small and large chain pharmacy practice settings, has firsthand knowledge of opening a new independent community pharmacy, and is a 340 B Apexus certified expert.
 Dr. J. Dvorak will provide precepting in this residency program in the area of community pharmacy practice management.